cattyjones/earshot/README.md

-Earshot is a Slack bot that turns team discussions into blog posts using Claude.
+Turns slack discussions into blog posts with AI.

 **Overview**

-Earshot listens for mentions in Slack threads, captures the entire conversation, and uses Anthropic's Claude 3.7 Sonnet to generate a well-structured blog post based on the discussion.
+Earshot is a slack bot that listens for mentions in threads, captures the entire conversation, and uses Anthropic's Claude 3.7 Sonnet to generate a well-structured blog post based on the discussion.
 The blog post is then delivered back to the thread as a text file.

-Features
+**Features**

 Simple Integration: Tag @Earshot in any Slack thread Contextual Understanding: Processes the entire conversation thread for coherent output